 Find out more about student computing at RMIT.

 Guiding the development of the College of Business, both nationally and internationally, is an Industry Advisory Board of high-profile executives chaired by Gerhard Vorster, Chief Strategy Officer, Deloitte.
 The Board creates a strategic bridge between the latest in technology and design thinking and business.

 RMIT University is committed to providing you with an education that strongly links formal learning with professional or vocational practice.

-The program is structured in two parts: coursework and thesis.
+The degree is structured in two parts: coursework and thesis.

 The four compulsory courses provide the fundamentals skills for completing a high-quality thesis.
 You will learn contemporary research techniques relevant to business settings and develop capacity to conceptualise, research and contribute.

 For the Honours thesis component you will address a significant issue or problem in business and will be required to demonstrate your ability to synthesise current knowledge in your chosen topic, design and execute a research study, and generate knowledge and practice outcomes under the guidance of an experienced academic.

 RMIT has more than 530 research supervisors listed, all with unique interests and areas of specialisation.